kellpossible/blog/content/Adventures/18-BogongInAugust.rst

 :date: 2017-08-28 10:00
 :author: Luke Frisken
 :slug: adventures/bogong-in-august
-:gallery: {photo}SkiingInNewZealand
+:gallery: {photo}BogongInAugust2017
-:image: {photo}SkiingInNewZealand/20170724_130842.jpg
+:image: {photo}BogongInAugust2017/20170827_154008.jpg
 :dropcap: A

-friend and I decided to head up to Bogong for the weekend together.
+friend Mitch and I decided to head up to Bogong for the weekend together.
 Walking up Eskdale on Saturday morning we hit the snow surprisingly early, and after about an hour and a half of walking, reached the hut, with blue skies above.